code-challenger/laravel-vue-jobPortal/commit.md

-Laravel scout installed on 3/29/2018
+Unlike method created on 4/3/2018